Currency of Ecuador: Silver coin

-Obv. arms of Colombia, rim inscription EL ECUADOR EN COLOMBIA and QUITO below the arms; rev. denomination, rim inscribed EL PODER EN LA CONSTITUCION; below the year and GJ (assayer's initials).
+Obv.: arms of Colombia, rim inscription EL ECUADOR EN COLOMBIA and QUITO below the insignia; rev.: denomination, rim inscribed EL PODER EN LA CONSTITUCION; below the year and GJ (assayer's initials).
 A 1-real coin was authorized February 28, 1833.
-Minting of the medio real began September 30, 1832, before its characteristics had been established, which explains why some have the letter "M" (according to the law) while others have "1/2".
+Minting of the medio real began September 30, 1832, before its characteristics had been established, which explains why some have the letter "M" (according to the law) while others have "1/2."